csci-1301/csci-1301.github.io/docs/about.md

 # Licence

 This work is under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
+Concretely, this means that you are free to:

+- Save, print, copy and redistribute the entirety of the resources presented here,
+- Modify them as you see fit,

+as long as you give proper credit and keep the same licence.

 Please refer to [our licence file](https://github.com/csci-1301/csci-1301.github.io/blob/main/LICENSE.md) for the detail of this licence.